 At the outset of the budget-development process, projections showed a \$49 million shortfall, with a \$25 million deficit in the General Fund alone.
-To bridge this gap, the Adopted Budget includes limited increases in services unless they are cost recovering or project funded.
-Where possible, costs in unhealthy funds are transferred to other eligible sources.
-Generally, personnel costs are only added to project funds (e.g., grant-funded positions) or for cost-covered activities (e.g., fire prevention).
+To bridge this gap, the budget proposal includes no major increases in service levels that are not cost recovering or project funded.
+Where possible, we transferred costs from unhealthy funds to other eligible sources, and added personnel only to project funds (e.g., grant-funded positions) or for cost-covered activities (e.g., fire prevention).

-To balance the shortfall in the Landscaping and Lighting Assessment District ("LLAD"), which supports City services including street lighting, parks maintenance, and recreational facilities, this budget transfers roughly \$8 million in costs to other funding sources.
-Absent the approval of a revenue measure by voters in the 2020 primary election, the budget will freeze 8.5 FTEs in FY 2020-21 which will negatively impact our ability to maintain park facilities and grounds.
-The revenues in the LLAD have not increased for more than 30 years and the continued deficit in the LLAD is no longer sustainable.
-The City has committed to the development of a new revenue measure that can close the ongoing deficit in the fund and provide much needed improvements in our park facilities, grounds, and programs.
+To balance the shortfall in the Landscaping and Lighting Assessment District ("LLAD") --which supports City services including street lighting, parks maintenance, and recreational facilities-this budget freezes 8.5 FTEs, which will negatively impact our ability to maintain park facilities and grounds.
+We must acknowledge that revenues in the LLAD have not increased for more than 30 years, and the continued deficit in the LLAD is no longer sustainable.
+Addressing this challenge will require us to prioritize the development of a new revenue measure that can close the ongoing deficit in the fund and provide much needed improvements in our parks facilities, grounds, and programs.